jprjr/multistreamer/README.md

 This project includes a copy of commonmark.js (`static/js/commonmark.min.js`), which is licensed under a BSD-style licnese.
 The commonmark.js license is available as LICENSE-commonmark-js

-This project includes a copy of lua-resty-redis (`resty/redis.lua`), which is licensed under a BSD license.
-The license for lua-resty-redis is available as LICENSE-lua-resty-redis

-This project includes a copy of lua-resty-websocket (`resty/websocket/protocol.lua`, `resty/websocket/client.lua`, `resty/websocket/server.lua`) which is license under a BSD license.
-The license for lua-resty-websocket is available as LICENSE-lua-resty-websocket.

 This project includes a copy of zenscroll (`static/js/zenscroll-min.js`), which is public-domain code.
 The license for zenscroll is availble as LICENSE-zenscroll.